pavoltravnik/maxims-of-law/maxims-of-law.md

 Nihil facit error nominis cum de corpore constat.
 An error in the name is nothing when there is certainty as to the person.
 11 Co.
 21.

-Nihil habet forum ex scen.
+Nihil habet forum ex scena.
 The court has nothing to do with what is not before it.

-Nihil infra regnum subditos magis conservat in tranquilitate et concordi quam debita legum administratio.
+Nihil infra regnum subditos magis conservat in tranquilitate et concordia quam debita legum administratio.
 Nothing preserves in tranquility and concord those who are subjected to the same government better than a due administration of the laws.
 2 Co.
 Inst.
 158.

 Nihil in lege intolerabilius est, eandem rem diverso jure censeri.
 Nothing in law is more intolerable than to apply the law differently to the same cases.
 4 Co.
 93.